ccims-vsc/example-project/README.md

 ### Rossgart

 Protagonist for the [first quest](#Quests) of the main questline.
-Rossgart should be a losse settlement by the same species as Pizza Kawaii.
+Rossgart should be a loose settlement by the same species as Pizza Kawaii.

 Available interactions are: